kalisjoshua/newSlides/rest-ful.md

 ---

-# Do You Want To Design A Good API?
+# You Want To Design A Good API?

 ---